 - Do something nice for the environment and for the needy in your area.
 “Recycle” old coats by collecting them and donating them to a local agency.

-- Have some speakers from different cultures come talk about their holiday traditions.
+- Have some speakers from different cultures and/or faiths come talk about their holiday traditions.

 - Have everyone bring in holiday cookies.
 Let Cub Scouts buy tickets for a quarter each to vote for their favorite cookie.
 Let each den choose a charity.
 The proceeds from the tickets go to the charity chosen by the den the winner belongs to.

-What are your ideas for December?
+What are your ideas for respect?
 Comment below.